The Mayflower is the famous ship which brought the PilgrimsWHAT

 New England.
 The date?
 May 1621.

-Originally, it was planned to do the
+Originally, it was planned to send two ships

-cruise with two ships, the Mayflower and the Speedwell.
+on this voyage, the Mayflower and the Speedwell.
 They

 departed together on August 15, 1620, from Southampton.
 But the